In this article, we shall see how to use wildcards in Excel.

 11) Highlight the range, again.
 Go to Home> Styles> Conditional Formatting> Highlight Cells Rules> Text that Contains and enter Isabell? in order to see Isabelle and Isabella highlighted.
 They differ by only a single character and thus the question mark wildcard is used.
 Click OK.

-12) Now only Isabelle and Isabella, which differ by one single character is highlighted.
+12) Now only Isabelle and Isabella, which differ by one single character are highlighted.

 13) On the next sheet, we have the preferred names that the grandparents selected, denoted by an asterisk as shown below.